Toys for Tots keeps Christmas merry

 “The state had between 5,000 and 6,000 kids get help from Toys for Tots last year,” he said.
 “I believe that number this year … we’re looking at around 7,500.”

-An annual Christmas Party at The Foundry in Killington gathered 400 more, and with other donors, Russell said the total is expected to be about 3,000.
+An annual Christmas Party at The Foundry in Killington gathered 400 more toys, and with other donors, Russell said the total is expected to be about 3,000.

 gordon.dritschilo @rutlandherald.com